google/sqlcommenter/src/content/go/database_sql/_index.md

 tags: ["go", "sql"]
 ---

 SQLCommenter provides drop-in replacement for [go's `database/sql`](https://pkg.go.dev/database/sql) library.
-You can start using the [SQLcommenter's `database/sql`](https://github.com/google/sqlcommenter/tree/master/go/database/sql) without changing your business logic code and use one of the frmaework instrumentation to proapagate tags and traceparent to the SQL queries.
+You can start using the [SQLcommenter's `database/sql`](https://github.com/google/sqlcommenter/tree/master/go/database/sql) without changing your business logic code and use one of the framework instrumentation to proapagate tags and traceparent to the SQL queries.

 ## Installation